-- This term is the 'Autumn of Action' please ensure your child brings their trainers every Friday in addition to their P.E. day.
+- Golden time is on a Friday.
+This term is the 'Autumn of Action' please ensure your child brings their trainers every Friday.

 This is a good website to visit regularly to increase your grammar knowledge:

 Now you know why it is so important to know your grammar rules!

 Practise your tables...........

 See how much you can find out about them.......

 To round up our Space topic, the children created their own 'voice overs' to explain some of the tricky concepts they have been studying.